 3. Tart Cherries

-They deliver a host of health benefits.
+These tangy fruits deliver a host of health benefits.
 You may have heard that drinking tart cherry juice can help you get a better night’s sleep and quell post-workout pain.
 But did you know that compounds in tart cherries may also help you slim down and get leaner?
 When scientists at the University of Michigan Health System put rats on a high-fat diet supplemented with either a tart-cherry powder (equal to 1% of the weight of their total diet) or the same number of calories from carbohydrate, those who got the cherry powder gained less weight and body fat.
 Why?
 The anthocyanins in tart cherries activate a molecule that helps rev up fat burning and decrease fat storage.

 There’s no question that sunscreen should be your first line of defense against the blazing summer sun.
-But eating tomatoes could give you a little extra protection: consuming more lycopene—the carotenoid that makes tomatoes red—may protect your skin from sunburn.
+But eating tomatoes could give you a little extra protection: consuming more lycopene — the carotenoid that makes tomatoes red — may protect your skin from sunburn.
 In one study, participants who were exposed to UV light had almost 50 percent less skin reddening after they ate 2 tablespoons of tomato paste (or drank about 1 cups of carrot juice daily), in addition to their regular diet, for 10 to 12 weeks.
 Supplements, however, weren’t as effective: in the same study, those who received a lycopene supplement or synthetic lycopene weren’t significantly protected against sunburn.

-Raspberries are a great source of fiber—some of it soluble in the form of pectin, which helps lower cholesterol.
-One cup of raspberries has 8 grams of fiber—and a study in the Journal of Nutrition suggests that eating more fiber may help prevent weight gain or even promote weight loss.
+Raspberries are a great source of fiber — some of it soluble in the form of pectin, which helps lower cholesterol.
+One cup of raspberries has 8 grams of fiber, and a study in the Journal of Nutrition suggests that eating more fiber may help prevent weight gain or even promote weight loss.
 Over the course of a two-year study, researchers found that when study participants boosted their fiber by 8 grams for every 1,000 calories, they lost about 4 1/2 pounds.
 Try it for yourself.
 If you’re consuming 2,000 calories per day, aim to increase your fiber by 16 grams.

 7. Iced Tea